Haiga/restaurant-with-React-coursera-course/README.md

+# Application developed in course Front-end with react

+See more on coursera:
+www.coursera.org/learn/front-end-react

-#Running server local to see use with this application
+## Running server local to see use with this application

 Install json-server with np,
 json-server --watch db.json 2000 -p 3001